Bug report #12749

 The classification shows the right classes.
 But when applied, it doesn't apply right colors although the "count features" is right as shown in previous attached file.

 Labelling with this function doesn't seem to work properly.

-#6 Updated by Sebastian Dietrich almost 4 years ago
+#6 Updated by Sebastian Dietrich about 4 years ago